anandijain/DSP/README.md

 # DSP
 messing around with bit manipulation in sound processing

-Resources I used to get started:
+resources I used to get started:

   https://stackoverflow.com/questions/23030980/creating-a-stereo-wav-file-using-c